buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcPolygonalFaceSet.md

 !["PnIndex"](../../../../figures/ifcpolygonalfaceset_01.png "Figure 1 &mdash; Use of _PnIndex_")

-> NOTE&nbsp; If the _IfcPolygonalFaceSet_ is closed, the face vertices of the _IfcIndexedPolygonalFace_'s shall connect counterclock-wise when seen from the outside of the closed shell to guarantee that the face normal points away from the material of the shell.
+> NOTE  If the _IfcPolygonalFaceSet_ is closed, the face vertices of the _IfcIndexedPolygonalFace_'s shall connect counterclock-wise when seen from the outside of the closed shell to guarantee that the face normal points away from the material of the shell.
 Inner loops, provided by the _IfcIndexedPolygonalFaceWithVoids_, shall connect clock-wise.

 ![IfcFacetedFaceSet_Example-01](../../../../figures/ifcfacetedfaceset_example-01.png)